xglllll/EPA-Net/README.md

 ## Citation
-If you use Restormer, please consider citing:
+If you use EPA-Net, please consider citing:

     @article{hua2025efficient,
         title={An efficient and lightweight pyramid attention for image deblurring},